 Day 10Plovdiv - Perushtitca - Bansko (170KM/3H20)

 the rural landscape of the 18-19 century.
-Its fortified houses, unique in their kind are the witness of the independent character of its former inhabitants.
+Its unique fortified houses are witnesses of the independent character of its former inhabitants.
 The houses are built in stone and solid beams, have one or more secret hiding places, closed to the outside world by thick and iron doors and protected with loopholes in the walls.
 This small ski resort, picturesque and famous, has retained all its cachet.
 Accommodation in a hotel.
 Dinner and overnight

 Day 11Bansko - Rila monastery - Sofia (220KM/3H20)

-wooden iconostasis is unique in its kind.
+wooden iconostasis is unique.
 Discovery of this imposing and magical place, characteristic of the Bulgarian Renaissance.
 Lunch along the river Rila.
 Continue to Sofia.
 Accommodation in the hotel.
 End of the stay with a typical dinner accompanied by a program of folk music.